 For more things to do in London, check-out our private, insider-led

 Hakkasan on Hanway Place is a dark and seductive place where you can dine on excellent Chinese food and sup very powerful, very good cocktails.
 Perch on a stool in the tiled former-butcher's interior of Randall & Aubin on Brewer Street for seafood or a grill.
 Dinner at The Ivy on West Street promises showbiz faces among your fellow diners.
 The real reason to book well in advance, however, is the surprisingly reasonable classic British dishes, served among oak panelling and stained glass.
 J Sheekey on St Martin's Court is another favourite, specialising in fish and seafood.
-Refined Ligurian dishes come according to the season at Giardinetto (+44 (0)20 7493 7091), the Italian that has recently moved to Mayfair.
-Chowki (+44 (0)20 7439 1330) on Denmark Street has won awards for its well-priced, homestyle regional Indian cuisine.
-Sketch on Conduit Street is celebrated for its extravagant, futuristic design, and offers French-fusion, brasserie fare or delicate patisseries in its tearoom.
+For a hat trick of excellent Indian eateries, walk to Maddox Street, along which you'll find Lucknow 49, Bombay Bustle and Kanishka.
+And Sketch on Conduit Street is celebrated for its extravagant, futuristic design, and offers French-fusion, brasserie fare or delicate patisseries in its tearoom.